Azure/avslabs/README.md

 > Nested virtualization is not supported by neither VMware nor Microsoft.
 It's used here for the sake of testing certain scenarios in Lab environment.

 ## Background
 Deploying Azure VMware Solution (AVS) in Azure is feasible through multiple mechanisms (Portal/CLI/PowerShell).
 However, that alone is not enough to practice various exercises to become familiar with the service capabilities.
 There is a need for an on-premises VMware environment that has connectivity to the AVS private cloud.
-However, that has been challenging to afford for the purpose of skilling as those resources typically cannot be provisioned on-demand for training or skilling purposes.
+This, in fact, has been challenging to afford for the purpose of skilling as those resources typically cannot be provisioned on-demand for training or skilling purposes.

 To address this issue, AVS Nested Labs has been introduced.
-AVS nested labs provide organizations with a solution to overcome the challenge of not having an on-premises VMware-based environment for testing and skilling exercises with AVS.
-It is a fully-featured and isolated environment
+It provides organizations and experts with a solution to overcome the challenge of not having an on-premises VMware-based environment for testing and skilling exercises to become more familiar with AVS.
+It is a fully-featured and isolated environment.

-With AVS Nested Labs, you can set up a virtual environment that is similar to on-premises environment, without the need for physical hardware, and perform your tests and exercises in a safe and isolated environment.
+With AVS Nested Labs, you can set up a virtual environment that is similar to on-premises environment, without the need for physical hardware, and still be able to perform your tests and exercises in a safe and isolated environment.

 Thus, the solution was to create automation package that will deploy AVS based on Enterprise Scale for Landing Zone templates and run PowerShell scripts that can provision **nested labs** within AVS Private Cloud to server the purpose of on-premises environment.